Code-Institute-Submissions/Real-Estate-Project/README.md

 ## Frameworks, Libraries & Programs Used

-+ Balsamiq: Balsamiq was used to create the wireframes during the design process
 + Favicon Generator: Used to create favicon used on the website
 + Git: Gitpod IDE was used for version control by utilizing the Gitpod terminal to commit and Push to GitHub
 + GitHub: GitHub respository is used to store the project's code after being pushed from Gitpod